chizhang9135/UCSD_CSE167_HW2/README.md

 1. using the same way as write up instruct to run
 2. pre-rendering image is in `output` folder
 3. My own scene is in `output` folder named `hw_2_5.png`
-4. Animation is in `output/animation` folder for cube and prism.
-The teapot do not have translation animation.
+4. Animation is in `output/animation` folder

-More usage of the function see comments
+   1. for cube and prime, I interpolate the 3D transform for the object
+   2. for the teapot, I interpolate the 3D transform for the camera (lookat)

 ## Extra Credit
 ### Part Completed:
-1. 2-1 clipping
+1. 2-1 clipping (Working)
-2. TODO
+2. TODO (Planed)
-3. 2-4 animation
+3. 2-4 animation (Done)